V-Kudryashov/md-Files/BalanceCollection/BalanceCollection.md

 <a name="mono"></a>
 ### 2.4 Mono

 The Mono model is a one-wheeled model.
-For the wheel I used a SphereCollider since the WheelCollider is not designed to tilt forward or backward.
+For the wheel I used a SphereCollider since the WheelCollider is not designed to tilt forward or backward.<br>
+Longitudinal Balance is achieved by a motor.
+The wheel rotates until it reaches the balance point.<br>
+Lateral balance is achieved using a flywheel with a vertical axis.
+It's not a completely natural way, but it's simple.

 <a name="segway"></a>
 ### 2.5 Segway